dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 > `List/generate` utility here:
 >
 > * [Prelude - `List/generate`](https://prelude.dhall-lang.org/v15.0.0/List/generate)

+... and the Prelude also re-exports all of the language built-ins (e.g.
+`Natural/show`, `Integer/clamp`, etc.), including documentation and examples for each built-in.
+So you can use the Prelude to better understand and explore the available built-in functions.

 You can use the Prelude's `List/generate` function as a nested field of the Prelude record: `Prelude.List.generate`.
 For example: